alexjbush/ansible-hadoop-asap/README.md

 For now, users can be configured in the [vars/users.yml](vars/users.yml) file and KDC credentials can be configured in the [vars/kdc_config](vars/kdc_config) file.

 Services can be configured in the [group_vars/all](group_vars/all) file.
-Currently only HBase, Oozie, Falcon, Storm and Kafka are optional services.
+Currently only Kerberos, Ranger, Spark, HBase, Oozie, Falcon, Storm and Kafka are optional services.
 All others are mandatory.

 #### Running the Playbook
 ```